holepunchto/pear-docs/hp-docs/README.md

 2. [localdrive.md](helpers/localdrive.md): A file system interoperable with Hyperdrive.
 3. [mirrordrive.md](helpers/mirrordrive.md): Mirror a [hyperdrive.md](building-blocks/hyperdrive.md) or a [localdrive.md](helpers/localdrive.md) into another one.
 4. [secretstream.md](helpers/secretstream.md): SecretStream is used to securely create connections between two peers in Hyperswarm.
 5. [compact-encoding.md](helpers/compact-encoding.md): A series of binary encoding schemes for building fast and small parsers and serializers.
-Holepunch use this in Keet to store chat messages and in Hypercore's replication protocol.
+Holepunch uses this in Keet to store chat messages and in Hypercore's replication protocol.
 6. [protomux.md](helpers/protomux.md): Multiplex multiple message oriented protocols over a stream.

 ## Tools built using Holepunch